Growth of bilinear maps II: Bounds and orders: A polynomial upper bound for

 \end{theorem} \begin{proof} Using the results in Section \ref{sec:preliminary}, we have

-where $d_1,d_2$ are the lengths from $i$ to $k$ and from $j$ to $k$, respectively.
+where $d_1,d_2$ are the distances from $i$ to $k$ and from $j$ to $k$, respectively.
 The first inequality is due to Observation \ref{obs:pattern-for-distance}, while the last inequality is due to Proposition \ref{prop:g_k-not-very-different}.
-The middle inequality is obtained by considering a tree where the left branch corresponds to $g_i(m+d_1)$ and the right branch corresponds to $g_j(n+d_2)$.
+The middle inequality is obtained by considering a tree where the left branch is associated to $g_i(m+d_1)$ and the right branch is associated to $g_j(n+d_2)$.